tpoisot/ms_proba_networks/ms/maintext.md

 % The structure of probabilistic networks
-% T. Poisot \and A. Cyrtwill \and D.B.
+% T. Poisot \and A. Cirtwill \and D. Gravel \and D.B.
 Stouffer
 % Working paper -- Oct.
 2014

 # Introduction